dandeduck/dandeduck/README.md

 ### 🦆: *"Quack !"*

-- 💼 I’m an integrations and backend developer at tictuk
+- 💼 I’m a full stack developer at tictuk
 - 🤐 Currently working on a new secret project...
 - 📫 How to reach me: danielmkhlv@gmail.com